locoframework/loco-js/README.md

 Let's describe it's *elements*:

-* **@identity** *(required)* - this class variable's value should be the same as class name (it's last component).
+* **@identity** *(required)* - value of this class variable should be the same as the name of a class (last component).
 It's required because of minification - all class names will be converted to ~ one character.
 But, Loco relies on naming.

 * **@resources** - this class variable stores information about scopes in your app.
 You can fetch resources from different sources (API endpoints).
 So here is a place, where you can define them.
 Then, you can fetch resources in 2 ways:
 	* by specifing scope in method calls e.g. `App.Models.Article.get 'all', resource: 'main'`